 At that hearing, various stakeholders that would be involved in a future CT sports betting market gave their opinions to lawmakers.
-For example, representatives from the NBA and MLB came and presented why they want official league data to be used and that they should get an integrity fee.
+For example, representatives from the NBA and MLB came and presented why they wanted official league data to be used and that they should therefore get an integrity fee.

 Unfortunately, that repeal happened too close to the adjournment of the legislature that year.
 Lawmakers couldn’t file a bill and get legal sports betting in Connecticut passed in time.

-The year began with hope with CT SB 665 being introduced in the state legislature in late January.
+The year began with hope as CT SB 665 was introduced in the state legislature in late January.